0001 — Sendable concurrency model

 Drawbacks

 - Breaking change.
-Every script using
+All scripts using

 Alternatives